wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.5.4 - 2013/11/23 =
+* Fix - remove class WC_Dynamic_Gallery that is not found when upgrade direct from older versions to v1.2.5.2 and cause a Fatal Error.
+* Fix - Single Image Thumbnail ON | OFF switch not displaying properly when first turn thumbnails ON.

 = 1.2.5.3 - 2013/11/21 =
 * Fix - added admin-init.php file which failed to upload in version 1.2.5.3 SVN commit.